Abdullah0Dev/themeal/README.md

 # Awesome Recipe App 🍳📱

 Welcome to our Awesome Recipe App!
 This React Native Expo app is a modern, feature-rich recipe application that showcases cutting-edge technologies in mobile development.
-Whether you're a seasoned chef or just starting out in the kitchen, this app has something for everyone.
+See ya [there](https://youtu.be/uBs-5SRlico)

 ## Technologies Used
 - **React Native**: Built using React Native framework for cross-platform compatibility.